-The loss of a person’s former identity can result in depression, anger and frustration.
+The loss of a person’s former identity can result in depression, anger, and frustration.
 Loss and the grieving process are closely linked.
-The stroke patient and family members may find themselves going through the stages of grief (denial, anger, bargaining and acceptance).
+The stroke patient and family members may find themselves going through the stages of grief (denial, anger, bargaining, depression, and acceptance).
 Family members may also experience grief as they have lost the previous relationship with the patient.

 Understanding and dealing with these changes and losses are just as important as the physical issues that are dealt with in the rehabilitation process.